McGoven History, Family Crest & Coats of Arms

 Early History of the McGoven family

-Another 185 words (13 lines of text) are included under the topic Early McGoven History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McGoven research.
+Another 105 words (8 lines of text) are included under the topic Early McGoven History in all our PDF Extended History products and printed products wherever possible.

 McGoven Spelling Variations

 Spelling and translation were hardly exact sciences in Medieval Scotland.
 Sound, rather than any set of rules, was the basis for spellings, so one name was often spelled different ways even within a single document.
 Spelling variations are thus an extremely common occurrence in Medieval Scottish names.
 McGoven has been spelled Cowan, Cowans, Cowen, Cowens, MacCowan, MacCowden and many more.